maelstrom-cms/documentation/components/input-fields.md

 Very much the same as the file uploader, but support thumbnails.

+For the thumbnails to render correctly you'll need to provide the URL to

 #### Preview

 <img src="/image-preview.jpg" class="mt-6 m-w-full h-auto" style="width: 250px;" />